 and service delivery systems for this underserved and high-risk population.

-The WISH project is part of the Southeast Public Health Training Center,
+The WISH project was part of the Southeast Public Health Training Center,

 housed at the UNC Institute for Public Health.
-Collaborators include the
+Collaborators included the

 school's Department of Maternal and Child Health and UNC School of Medicine's

 Center for Maternal and Infant Health.

 A growing commitment to interdisciplinary workforce preparation is evident